quidphp/lemur/README.md

     - [_download](src/Route/_download.php) - Trait that provides most methods necessary to make a download route
     - [_formSubmit](src/Route/_formSubmit.php) - Trait that provides methods and logic necessary to make a form submit route
     - [_modal](src/Route/_modal.php) - Trait that provides some initial configuration for modal routes
+    - [_rowsFeed](src/Route/_rowsFeed.php) - Trait that grants methods related to a rows feed (with a load-more)
     - [_searchGet](src/Route/_searchGet.php) - Trait that grants methods for search route via GET
     - [_searchPost](src/Route/_searchPost.php) - Trait that grants methods for search route via POST
     - [_specificPointer](src/Route/_specificPointer.php) - Trait that grants methods to deal with a specific resource represent by a pointer (table/id)
     - [_specificPrimary](src/Route/_specificPrimary.php) - Trait that provides most methods used for a specific route using a primary segment
     - [_specificSlug](src/Route/_specificSlug.php) - Trait with methods to work with a specific resource represented by an URI slug
 - [Row](src/Row.php) - Extended class to represent a row within a table, adds cms config
+    - [CacheRoute](src/Row/CacheRoute.php) - Class to store rendered route caches, with cms config
     - [Contact](src/Row/Contact.php) - Class to work with a row of the contact table, stores contact messages
     - [Email](src/Row/Email.php) - Class to deal with a row of the email table, with cms config
     - [Lang](src/Row/Lang.php) - Class to work with a row of the lang table, with cms config